Jesse-V/OnioNS-HS/README.md

 > 3. Follow the on-screen instructions.
 You may claim a single .tor domain (which will point to your hidden service) and up to 24 subdomains, which must point to a .tor or .onion address of your choosing.

 A manpage is available for your convenience.

+#### Minimum System Requirements

+1 CPU core, 1 MB of free disk space, and N * 128 MB of available RAM where N is the number of available CPU cores.
+Please add "-w 1" if you have more than one CPU core but less than N * 128 MB available RAM.
+This can sometimes be the case if your HS is hosted on a minuscule VM.

 ### Bug Reporting